A Chirality-Based Quantum Leap: Chirality in the Quantum Sciences

-In electronic transport through mesoscopic systems, the various resonances associated with physical quantities such as conductance and scattering cross sections are characterized by the universal Fano formula \cite{Huang2015}.
-Quite recently, a Fano formula was discovered \cite{Liu2020} to characterize the resonances associated with two fundamental quantities underlying spin transport: spin-resolved transmission and the spin polarization vector.
-In particular, the Green's function formalism was generalized to spin transport and the Fisher-Lee relation was employed to obtain the spin-resolved transmission matrix, enabling the spin polarization vector to be calculated and leading to a universal Fano formula for spin resonances.
-A phenomenon with implications to control and manipulation is that the resonance width depends on the nature of the classical dynamics as defined by the geometric shape of the dot.
-Since characteristically distinct types of classical dynamics including chaos can be readily generated in the quantum dot through geometric deformations \cite{Huang2018}, Fano spin resonances can be modulated accordingly.
-This provides a theoretical foundation for the general principle of controlling spin polarization in the super chiral molecule system through manipulating the classical dynamics in the quantum dot, which can be experimentally realized by applying a properly designed local gate potential profile.
+In electron transport through mesoscopic systems, the various resonances associated with physical quantities -- such as conductance and scattering cross sections -- are characterized by the universal Fano formula \cite{Huang2015}.
+Recently, a Fano formula was discovered to characterize the resonances associated with two fundamental quantities underlying spin transport: the spin-resolved transmission and the spin polarization vector.\cite{Liu2020} The Green's function formalism was generalized to describe spin transport and the Fisher-Lee relation was used to compute the spin-resolved transmission matrix, enabling the spin polarization vector to be calculated and leading to a universal Fano formula for spin resonances.
+The resonance width depends on the nature of the classical dynamics, as defined by the geometric shape of the dot, and this property could be exploited for control.
+Since characteristically distinct types of classical dynamics including chaos can be readily generated in the QD through geometric deformations \cite{Huang2018}, Fano spin resonances can be modulated accordingly.
+This work provides a theoretical foundation for the general principle of controlling spin polarization in the chiral molecular system through manipulating the classical dynamics in the QD, which can be experimentally realized by applying a properly designed local gate potential profile.
 Likewise, modulating the classical dynamics in a different way can enhance the spin Fano resonance.
-The control principle was computationally demonstrated \cite{Liu2020a} in a key component in spintronics: a class of nanoelectronic switches, where the spin orientation of the electrons associated with the output current can be controlled through weakening or enhancing a Fano resonance.
+The control principle was computationally demonstrated in a key component in spintronics: a class of nanoelectronic switches, where the spin orientation of the electrons associated with the output current can be controlled through weakening or enhancing a Fano resonance.\cite{Liu2020}